postmannen/steward/README.md

 ### Input methods

-Messages can be delivered by the user to the user in the following ways:
+New Request Messages can be delivered by the user to Steward in the following ways:

 - **Unix Socket**.
 Use for example netcat or another tool to deliver new messages to a socket like `nc -U tmp/steward.sock < msg.yaml`.
 - **Read Folder**.
 Write/Copy messages to be delivered to the `readfolder` of Steward.